-• The current labour market

-• The Council's senior structure, financial situation and foreseeable future changes to these

-• The total remuneration package

-• How pay is linked to remuneration of the wider workforce and national negotiating frameworks

-• The costs over the short, medium and long term.
+- The current labour market - The Council's senior structure, financial situation and foreseeable future changes to these - The total remuneration package - How pay is linked to remuneration of the wider workforce and national negotiating frameworks - The costs over the short, medium and long term.

-The Staff & Appointments Committee (Paragraph 14) has access to appropriate independent expert advice where necessary.
+The Staff & Appointments Committee has access to appropriate independent expert advice where necessary.
 Senior management pay bands will increase in line with the nationally negotiated pay increase for the NJC for Local Government Services employees.
 The Committee also has the discretion to agree additional pay points if required.

-7. For the purpose of this policy statement, the Council defines its senior posts as those at Head of Service level and above.

-8. Chief Executive works within the national conditions of service covered by the JNC for Chief Executives.

-9.All Senior Officers are employed on Northumberland County Council Terms & Conditions for Senior Management, which are locally determined and are supplemented by policies of the Council.
-Chief Officers (as defined in paragraph 12) also work within the national conditions of service covered by the JNC for Chief Officers.

-10. The data publicised for senior posts will detail the post title, the banding range (as recommended by the Department of Levelling Up, Housing and Communities in its guidance on Data Transparency), and the name of the current post holder.
-The conditions of service for senior staff require them to agree to the publication of such information.

-11. All senior staff are appointed to a spot point within their salary range and there is no automatic incremental progression within the range.
-The default position is that there is no increment awarded, however, the Head of Paid Service will review the performance of each post holder and may award an increment in accordance with the Senior Manager Terms and Conditions of Employment.
-There is no "earn back" scheme in operation.

-12. In addition to the above, for Chief Officer posts, salary and any other fees, allowances, bonuses, performance related pay, and benefits in kind that the post holder would routinely be entitled to will also be published in the Council's Statement of Accounts.
+- 7. For the purpose of this policy statement, the Council defines its senior posts as those at Head of Service level and above. - 8.
+The data publicised for senior posts will detail the post title, the banding range (as recommended by the Department of Levelling Up, Housing and Communities in its guidance on Data Transparency), and the name of the current post holder.
+The conditions of service for senior staff require them to agree to the publication of such information. - 9.
+All senior staff are appointed to a spot point within their salary range and there is no automatic incremental progression within the range.
+The default position is that there is no increment awarded, however, in exceptional circumstances the Head of Paid Service may consider awarding an increment following objective assessment of performance. in accordance with the Senior Manager Terms and Conditions of Employment.
+Any recommendations made by the Head of Paid Service should then be subject to the approval of the Staff and Appointments Committee.
+There is no "earn back" scheme in operation. - 10.
+In addition to the above, for Chief Officer posts, salary and any other fees, allowances, bonuses, performance related pay, and benefits in kind that the post holder would routinely be entitled to will also be published in the Council's Statement of Accounts.
 Chief Officer is defined in s43 of the Localism Act 2011 as follows: